Wizty79/DevOps-Course-Starter-02/README.md

 installing kubectl on Linux:

-Download the latest release with the command:

-curl -LO "https://dl.k8s.io/release/$(curl -L -s https://dl.k8s.io/release/stable.txt)/bin/linux/amd64/kubectl"

-For further more detailed instructions please see below:
+For a full set of instructions and commands,please see below:

 https://kubernetes.io/docs/tasks/tools/install-kubectl-linux/